Course Catalog

 5 units

 Designed to train graduate students in applied field methods.
 Emphasis is on gaining knowledge and experience with actual field methods, by conducting social ethnography in the community.
 Field research in community placements required.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 10.
-Offered in alternate academic years.

 PSYC 250